 New York residents: You ARE eligible to enroll in any of Mizzou's online programs that do not require in-New York clinical experiences.
 You are not eligible to enroll in courses or programs at Mizzou that require supervised clinical experiences.
 This means we cannot accept applications from NY residents for online nursing or social work programs that have clinical practica; the nursing Ph.D. is open to NY residents.

-North Carolina residents: You are not eligible to enroll in Mizzou's online undergraduate nursing classes or programs.
-North Carolina residents ARE eligible to enroll in any of Mizzou's online graduate programs, including the nursing Ph.D.
+North Carolina residents: You are not eligible to enroll in Mizzou's online undergraduate nursing classes or programs that lead to initial licensure.
+North Carolina residents ARE eligible to enroll in the RN to BSN or in any of Mizzou's online graduate nursing courses or programs, including the nursing Ph.D.

-Oregon residents: You are not eligible to enroll in Mizzou's online nursing programs that require in-Oregon clinical experiences.
-You are eligible to enroll in any of our other online courses/programs that don't require in-Oregon experiences, including the nursing Ph.D.
+Oregon residents: You are not eligible to enroll in courses or programs that require in-Oregon clinical experiences (e.g., supervised clinical courses), specifically social work programs and also nursing programs that require direct face-to-face patient-care clinical experiences or that lead to a new level of nursing licensure.
+You are eligible to enroll in any of our online courses/programs that don't require in-Oregon experiences, including the nursing RN to BSN, RN to MSN, MS Nurse Educator, MS Care Manager, MS Leadership in Nursing and Healthcare Systems, DNP Nursing Leadership & Innovations in Healthcare and the nursing Ph.D.

 Washington residents: You are not eligible to enroll in courses or programs at Mizzou that require in-Washington clinical experiences (e.g. Supervised clinical courses).
 You are eligible to enroll in any of our fully online courses/programs that don't require in-Washington experiences, including the nursing Ph.D.
 For more information, see this Washington State Department of Health web page.